-When you sign up for Motley Fool Rule Breakers, you get instant access to the Fool’s entire portfolio of stock recommendations, including some of the best growth stocks in The Motley Fool universe.
+When you sign up for Rule Breakers, you get instant access to its entire portfolio of stock recommendations.
+This includes some of the best growth stocks in The Motley Fool universe.

-This service focuses on companies with excellent growth potential, so you’re going to find dozens of fantastic investment ideas here.
+The investing service focuses on companies with excellent growth potential, so you’re going to find dozens of fantastic trade ideas here.

-Some of these companies are obvious favorites, but you won’t hear the mainstream financial media discuss most of these stock picks because they’re so under-the-radar.
+Some of these companies are obvious favorites in the market, but you won’t hear the mainstream financial media discuss most of these stock picks because they’re so under the radar.

-Whether you’re looking for a trading idea or a long-term investment, The Motley Fool Rule Breakers recommendations library has tons of stocks to help you get started.
+Whether you’re looking for a trading idea or a long-term investment, the stock portfolio has tons of stocks to help you get started with your investing strategy.

-Motley Fool issues sell alerts whenever the Rule Breakers team feels that holding a position is no longer ideal.
+Motley Fool issues sell alerts whenever the investors team feels that holding a position is no longer ideal.

-Sell alerts can happen, but they are not particularly common.
-The Rule Breakers team specifically picks stocks that they believe can weather volatility, so their default stance is holding until the market recovers.
+The investors team specifically picks stocks that they believe can weather volatility, so their default stance is holding until the market recovers.

-This can be difficult for traders who aren’t accustomed to seeing their position through.
+This can be difficult for traders who aren’t accustomed to seeing their stock position through.

-You can always begin by investing in some of the more time-tested picks from Starter Stocks before picking up shares from a fresh newsletter.
+You can always begin by investing in some of the more time-tested picks from Starter Stocks before grabbing shares from a fresh newsletter.

-Building a fresh investment portfolio can be difficult to manage if you’re new to the world of investing.
-Fortunately, Fool’s Starter Stocks can make the process much simpler.
+Building a fresh stock portfolio can be difficult to manage if you’re new to the world of investing.
+Fortunately, Starter Stocks can make the process much simpler.

-This collection of highly rated stocks makes an excellent foundation for any Rule-Breakers-based investment portfolio.
+This collection of highly rated stocks makes an excellent foundation for any Rule-Breakers-based portfolio.

 Depending on your experience level, this could be one of the most valuable resources included with the Rule Breakers service.

-It makes it easy for beginners to dive in and start investing right away.
+It makes it easy for beginners to dive in and start investing in stocks right away.

 Best Buys Now

-We appreciate having an up-to-date listing of the best buy and hold stock picks for quick and easy reference.
+I appreciate having an up-to-date listing of the best buy-and-hold stock picks for quick and easy reference.

 Motley Fool Community

-Subscribers also get access to one of the most vibrant investing support communities on the internet through Fool.com.
+Subscribers also get access to one of the most vibrant communities.

 The investing community is a great place to vet your trading ideas to an audience that includes like-minded members of various skill levels.